 You want to be comfortable.

-You want to be cozy so that you can give yourself a good sense of feeling grounded and released.
+So that you can give yourself a good sense of feeling grounded.

-Feel free just to relax your mind as you relax your body.
+Feel free just to relax your mind.

-And I will wake you up when it's time with the sound of a bell.
+As you relax your body And I will wake you up when it's time with the sound of a bell.

 Just enjoy your Shavasana.

-Start to wake yourself up.
+You Start to wake yourself up.

-Rotate through your wrists and your ankles.
+Rotate through your wrists and your ankle point and flex your feet.

-Stretch your arms overhead to lengthen through your entire body.
+Stretch your arms overhead to lengthen through your entire body and roll yourself onto one side in fetal pose.

 Gently press yourself up to a comfortable seated position.

-Feel free to sit on a pillow to support your hips.
+Feel free to sit on a pillow.

-And just bring your hands to heart center.
+To support your hip and just bring your hands to heart center.

-I hope that you were able to feel your strength,
+Thank you so much for your practice today I hope that you were able to feel your strength Enjoy your softness.

 And relish in the silence.